-Frequency/market practice: both are common; if an offshore entity is involved in the transaction, it often requests arbitration outside Taiwan, e.g., in Singapore.
+Frequency/market practice: Both are common; if an offshore entity is involved in the transaction, it often requests arbitration outside Taiwan, e.g., in Singapore.

-Frequency/market practice: each agreement holder is responsible for the stamp duty levied on the agreement.
+Frequency/market practice: Each agreement holder is responsible for the stamp duty levied on the agreement.
 The stamp duty for a movable properties transfer agreement is TWD 12 per agreement.
 The stamp duty for a real property transfer agreement is 0.1% of the purchase price.

-Frequency/market practice: it is fairly common to have tax indemnity, usually included in the purchase agreement.
+Frequency/market practice: It is fairly common to have a tax indemnity, usually included in the purchase agreement.

-Baker McKenzie analyzes M&A key deal terms across a number of jurisdictions allowing us to answer questions on market practice (including by industry) grounded in up-to-date deal data.
+Baker McKenzie analyzes M&A key deal terms across a number of jurisdictions, allowing us to answer questions on market practice (including by industry) grounded in up-to-date deal data.

-IMPORTANT DISCLAIMER: All of the information included in this guide is for informational purposes only and may not reflect the most current legal and regulatory developments.
+IMPORTANT DISCLAIMER: All of the information included in this guide is for informational purposes only and may not reflect the most current legal, regulatory and practice developments.
 This information is not offered as legal or any other advice on any particular matter, whether it be legal, procedural or otherwise.
 It is not intended to be a substitute for reference to (and compliance with) the detailed provisions of applicable laws, rules, regulations or forms.
 Similarly, it does not address any aspects of the laws of jurisdictions outside the specific jurisdictions described, to which a company may be subject.
-All summaries of the laws, regulation and practice of public M&A are subject to change and, unless otherwise noted, are current only as of 1 June 2020.